HL7/molecular-definition-data-types/input/pagecontent/use-cases.md

 - [Example of Allele profile including slices for CYP2C19 position 1016](MolecularDefinition-example-allelesliced-cyp2c19-1016g.html)
 - [Example of Allele profile including slices for CYP2C19 position 1016 while leveraging contained resources](MolecularDefinition-example-allelesliced-cyp2c19-1016-cont.html)

-Please check [complete list of Allele examples](StructureDefinition-allele-examples.html) for more examples
+Please check the [complete list of Allele examples](StructureDefinition-allele-examples.html) for more examples

 ### Variation as MolecularDefinition
 The following examples illustrate instances of variation.
 In this example, the state of the alternate allele is defined as being different from the state of the reference allele, but the same structure could be used to represent a variation where the two alleles are the same.
 Note that this example uses a 0-based interval coordinate system.